 - Crisp loud “pop” when ball is hit

 Take Away: Look great at the plate, and look better on your home trot after a new maple bat gives you the extra power you’ve been looking for.

 - Not good for novice hitter

-- Not a good choice for hitters who drive ball off end of the bat
+- Not a good choice for hitters who miss-hit off end of the bat

-- Maple bats tend to come in at very specific weights by model type
+- Tends to come in at very specific weight by model type

 Take Away: The hitter that doesn't like to crowd the plate or who drives more balls off the end of the barrel might want to explore other options that we provide at Phoenix Bats.